jumartin/Calendar/README.md

 Have a look at the CalendarDocs folder for (incomplete) documentation on the day planner view.

-# Todo #

-- make the EventKit controllers work on the iPhone
-- make a demo app for the iPhone

 # License #

 MGC Graphical Calendars Library is available under the MIT license.
 See the LICENSE file.

-An email telling me in what kind of application you're using it would be welcome!